 After you receive the LCCM you are ready to go get married at the city office and we can complete the final documents that you need to submit to the city office.

 Please contact us if you have any questions: email@example.com

 Hi, I’m David Higgins, a legal translator in Okinawa, Japan and I am going to explain how to get married in Japan for people who are Malaysian Passport Holders.

 Getting married in Japan requires legal paper work only.
 Any celebration, party or ceremony is completely separate and not necessary for a marriage to be considered legal in Japan.

-Singapore passports holders need the following documents to apply for for a marriage license to get married in Japan:
+Malaysian passports holders need the following documents to apply for a marriage license to get married in Japan:

 If you plan to marry a US citizen, your fiancé must obtain the following:

 A passport, birth certificate or naturalization document is required.
 In most cases the passport does not need to be translated into Japanese but the birth certificate or naturalization document would need to be translated from English to Japanese.

 At Okinawa Translator, we provide that service.
 You can scan or photograph the documents and send them to our email address and we will translate the documents into Japanese on your behalf.